Logo - Life.Understood.

 • manipulate context beyond easy detection

-Research and public surveys indicate growing concern about AI-driven impersonation and misinformation, with both experts and the public identifying these as major risks (Pew Research Center, 2025).
+Public surveys and expert analysis indicate growing concern about AI-driven impersonation and misinformation, with both researchers and the general public identifying these as major societal risks (Pew Research Center, 2025).

 The consequence is not just deception.